MicrosoftDocs/Viva/Viva/glint/import-export-user-roles.md

 ## Manage exports

-All exports generate a CSV download.
+All exports generate a .csv download.
 Downloads may take a few minutes dependent upon list size.

 ### Export roles